happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 5/26/2016
+- (4:57) For tomorrow:
+	- Determine a photo's filename
+	- If photo was just taken, write the lat and long to the photo's EXIF data
 - (4:27) EXIF Info that every image is stored with will be the best approach.
 App will allow the user to select a picture already taken, or to take a new one.
 It should then check for geolocation information in the EXIF Info, and, if there, should accept the photo; otherwise, the app should reject the user's photo.
 - (4:12) Standard Camera App's geotagging ability cannot be programmatically enabled.
 This means that simply using an Intent in Android Studio will not suffice.
 Must completely explore the Android Camera API
 - (12:36) Spent the morning reworking the Camera application.
 Application now operates very basically, allowing the user to either select a picture already on the phone, or to take a new one.
 The next step is to enforce the user to enable location services for the camera application